-If you fail to apply the parking brake, safety interlocks installed by the builder are required to prevent operation of throttle or pressure governor.
+If you fail to apply the parking brake, safety interlocks prevent operation of throttle or pressure governor.

 NOTE: If the parking brake is released during pump operation, the throttle or pressure governor is disconnected AND the engine speed falls to IDLE.
 Water pressure to the hose will drop.
-The pump speed will then be controlled only by the driver's pedal.
+The pump speed will then be controlled only by the drivers pedal.
 That is the manual override.